paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-094-organic-certification.md

   (C) enforcement of trade requirements for organically produced agricultural products.

-(4) **Funding** — Of the funds of the Commodity Credit Corporation, the Secretary shall make available $5,000,000 for fiscal year 2019 and $1,000,000 for fiscal year 2024 for the purposes of—
+(4) **Funding** — Of the funds of the Commodity Credit Corporation, the Secretary shall make available $5,000,000 for fiscal year 2019, $1,000,000 for fiscal years 2024 and 2025, and $5,000,000 for fiscal year 2026 for the purposes of—

   (A) carrying out this subsection; and